 What is Ocean Jasper?

-The colours are caused by various mineral inclusions.
-Red comes from iron in the form of hematite, yellow or grey is clay and shades of brown tend to come from goethite.
+The colours in ocean jasper come from various mineral inclusions.
+Red comes from iron in the form of hematite, yellow or grey is clay and shades of brown are mostly goethite.

-For this reason the stone was forgotten about and remained hidden until finally being rediscovered almost fifty years later.
+For this reason the stone was forgotten about and remained hidden until it was rediscovered some fifty years later.

 Renewed interest in finding the deposit followed the publication in 1977 of a photo of a particularly striking stone.
 It was published in a French encyclopaedia of minerals.

-Twenty two years later in 1999 the area where ocean jasper was found was finally rediscovered.
+Twenty two years later in 1999 the area where ocean jasper was originally found was rediscovered.
 The remote location wasn't accessible by road and only became visible during low tide.

 With the only access being by sea, large mechanical digging equipment could not be transported to the site.
 The stone was therefore extracted by hand before being taken by boat to the nearest large town.